delendum-xyz/starkvm-compiler/MVM-upgrade.md

 ```
 if.true push.Fcase else push.Tcase end
 ```

+#switch.T1.T2.T3...Tn-1
+Obvious extension to code for two label case.
+[Algo to be specified later]

 # Program Address Decoding Performance
 This implementation is linear in the number of labels.